zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/TreeView.md

     ?>

 ### select
-Triggered when a node gets selected.
+Triggered when a node is being selected by the user.
+Cancellable.

 #### Returns
 `\Kendo\UI\TreeView`